ebuyakin/maichat/src/tutorial/tutorial-content.md

 > **Quick reference:** Press `F1` anytime to see all keyboard shortcuts.

-## Navigation: Understanding the Three Modes {#modes}
+## Navigation: Understanding Modes {#modes}

+MaiChat uses a **vim-inspired modal system** where the same keys perform different functions depending on the current mode.
+This design maximizes keyboard efficiency:

+- **In Input Mode and Command Mode:** Most keys are used for typing text (like a regular editor).
+Commands and actions typically use `Ctrl+Key` combinations.
+- **In View Mode:** There's no text entry, so single key presses perform various navigation and management actions.

+This modal approach lets you stay on the home row and accomplish tasks without constantly reaching for the mouse or modifier keys.

+### Understanding Modes

 MaiChat organizes your interaction into **three distinct modes**, each with its own screen area and keyboard commands.
-Understanding these modes is essential to using the app efficiently.

 > **Visual indicator:** The current mode is always shown in a badge at the bottom-left corner of the screen (Vim-style), displaying "INPUT", "VIEW", or "COMMAND".